Oumaima-Ramdani/CarteSwica_Project/README.md

 ## Project Background

 This project originates from the need to modernize and streamline the insurance claims processing workflow in an emerging insurance company.
-Faced with a growing volume of claims and limited resources, the company sought a solution to automate data extraction from insurance claim forms submitted by clients.
+Faced with a growing volume of claims and limited resources, the company sought

+a solution to automate data extraction from insurance claim forms submitted by clients.

 By automating this process, the company aims to reduce processing times, minimize data entry errors, and free up time for its employees to focus on higher-value tasks.
-This project, therefore, aims to address this specific need by developing a reliable and efficient data extraction system from insurance claim forms.
+This project, therefore, aims to address this

+specific need by developing a reliable and efficient data extraction system from insurance claim forms.
-## Example Usage

-The provided Jupyter notebook demonstrates how to use the script to extract data from an insurance card.
-By following the provided instructions, users can execute the code step by step and visualize the results of each extraction process.

 # Which Programming Language to use ?